-Dental Exams & Checkups – Hoover, AL
+Dental Checkups – Hoover, AL

-Catch Dental Disease
+Catch Dental Disease Before It Develops

-- Dentist Dedicates As Much Time as Possible to Patients
+- Dentist Dedicates as Much Time as Possible to Patients

-- Intraoral Cameras and Digital X-rays for More Efficient Diagnosis
+- Intraoral Cameras and Digital X-Rays for More Efficient Diagnosis

-What to Expect During Your Dental Exam
+What to Expect During Your Dental Checkup

-Our team makes sure to carefully and thoroughly clean your teeth during your dental exam, removing external stains and tartar (calculus), which is more difficult to remove than normal plaque.
+Our team makes sure to carefully and thoroughly clean your teeth during your dental checkup, removing external stains and tartar (calculus), which is more difficult to remove than normal plaque.
 Tartar removal requires a professional touch as well as advanced dental instruments.
 During your exam, we’ll also confirm the signs of tooth decay or gum disease.
 If needed, an X-ray will be performed so we can create a more detailed summary of your oral health and more effectively address problems.
 Dr. Moulton will ask about your current dental care methods, including whether or not you brush your teeth, floss or use toothpastes containing fluoride.
 This information will help us better demonstrate how proper dental care is performed and provide suggestions on how you can improve your oral care habits, ensuring optimal oral health.

 Do You Need to Prepare for a Dental Exam?

 Make sure to practice good dental care prior to your dental exam.
-This is done by brushing twice a day and flossing at least once a day, as recommend by Dr. Moulton.
+This is done by brushing twice a day and flossing at least once a day, as recommended by Dr. Moulton.
 Please clean your teeth beforehand on the day of your appointment.
 It is more helpful to remove plaque before your visit so that our team can focus on the more difficult areas that you aren’t able to reach.
-Furthermore, having pertinent information on hand regarding your medical history, insurance coverage, and current dental care methods always make our job easier.
+Furthermore, having pertinent information on hand regarding your medical history, dental insurance coverage, and current dental care methods always make our job easier.
 We don’t want you to feel embarrassed about your current oral care habits; our team is never here to judge you.
 Instead, we’d much rather work with you by giving advice intended to improve your oral care habits!
 Once your exam is over, please be prepared to schedule a follow-up or checkup appointment.